Cameradventures: Shooting In “Black & White”

 I think no one has said it before, at least not in that context.

-I’d love to think that that was an isolated incident and will never happen to me or anyone else again.
+I’d love to think that that was an isolated incident and will never happen to me or anyone else (like me) again.
 But as idealistic as I am, I need to be realistic, for myself and my children.
 You see it’s happened to me before, in various situations, and to my friends.
 Even so far as being contacted “in confidence” and informed that some people didn’t want to hire me, because of my color.
-I can, but won’t go into those tales.
+I can but won’t go into those tales.
 This should suffice.

 Anyway, thankfully this doesn’t happen often, although it HAS happened more than once, a lot more overt.
 That’s why I’m always on alert, because this is what can happen, when “shooting in black or white”.